Frequently Asked Questions

 Pain: abdominal pain, cancer pain, earache, fibromyalgia, gouty arthritis, osteoarthritis, radicular pain, spinal pain, pain due to endoscopic examination, stiff neck, temporomandibular joint dysfunction (TMJD), Tietze syndrome

-Skin: acne vulgaris, neurodermatitis, pruritus
+Skin: acne, neurodermatitis, pruritus

 Gynecological/renal: female infertility, hypoovarianism, labor pain, overactive bladder, PCOS, PMS, UTI